SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/tracker.md

             "inputs": [list of available inputs] // array of strings, "rules": [list of available rules] // array of strings, ids of supported rules "state_fields": [],
-            "has_led_control": ${boolean}, // Does a switching LED supported by this tracker "has_location_request": ${boolean}, // Does the tracker have an opportunity to request a location with a command by SMS
+            "has_led_control": {boolean}, // Does a switching LED supported by this tracker "has_location_request": {boolean}, // Does the tracker have an opportunity to request a location with a command by SMS
-            "has_gprs_location_request": ${boolean}, // Does the tracker have an opportunity to request a location with a command over a GPRS connection
+            "has_gprs_location_request": {boolean}, // Does the tracker have an opportunity to request a location with a command over a GPRS connection
-            "has_gsm_lbs_location_request": ${boolean}, // Does the tracker have an opportunity to request a location by LBS with a command over a GPRS connection
+            "has_gsm_lbs_location_request": {boolean}, // Does the tracker have an opportunity to request a location by LBS with a command over a GPRS connection
-            "has_chat": ${boolean}, // Does chat available for the device "has_odometer": ${boolean}, // Does the tracker have an integrated odometer "has_lbs": ${boolean}, // Does the tracker send information about cell info "has_motion_sensor": ${boolean}, // Does the tracker have an integrated motion sensor "has_hardware_key": ${boolean}, // Does the tracker have an opportunity for identification of a driver by a hardware key
+            "has_chat": {boolean}, // Does chat available for the device "has_odometer": {boolean}, // Does the tracker have an integrated odometer "has_lbs": {boolean}, // Does the tracker send information about cell info "has_motion_sensor": {boolean}, // Does the tracker have an integrated motion sensor "has_hardware_key": {boolean}, // Does the tracker have an opportunity for identification of a driver by a hardware key
             "additional_fields": [list of json object]  // optional. list of descriptions of special fields using for control trackers that users fill on time of registration
         },
          ...